 Mt.
 Moriah Plantation | North Carolina | c.
 1830s

 In 1834, he married Harriet Amanda Burt, daughter of William and Susan Burt of Nash County.
-The couple would have 5 daughters and 5 sons together and in 1850, work began to considerably enlarge the home to accommodate this large and affluent family.
+James and Harriet Philips would have 5 daughters and 5 sons together all born in this home.
+In 1850, work began to considerably enlarge the home to accommodate this large and affluent family.

 The Mt.
-Moriah Masonic Lodge used to stand 100 feet north of the existing home but today, all that remains of it are a ghostly imprint in the ground from the building’s old footprint.
+Moriah Masonic Lodge used to stand 100 feet north of the existing home but today, all that remains of it is a ghostly imprint in the ground from the building’s old footprint.
 The upper floor was used for Masonic rites and the bottom floor was a schoolhouse for white children on the plantation.

 There is also a collection of outbuildings still standing on the property that served a variety of purposes over the years, one of which dates to the 1810s.

 The farm has remained in the family, although the land was carved up between descendants over time. to this day and they do what they can to keep it up, despite fire damage to one wing of the house from a lightning strike.